aj-ptw/OpenBCI_NodeJS/README.md

   * `50Hz` - 50Hz line noise [Europe]
   * `None` - Do not inject line noise.
 * `simulatorSampleRate` {Number} - The sample rate to use for the simulator.
 Simulator will set to 125 if `simulatorDaisyModuleAttached` is set `true`.
 However, setting this option overrides that setting and this sample rate will be used.
 (Default is `250`)
 * `simulatorSerialPortFailure` {Boolean} - Simulates not being able to open a serial connection.
 Most likely due to a OpenBCI dongle not being plugged in.
+(Default `false`)
 * `timeSync` - {Boolean} Syncs the module up with an SNTP time server.
 Syncs the board on startup with the SNTP time.
 Adds a time stamp to the AUX channels.
+(Default `false`)
+* `timeSyncPeriod` {Number} - The period between syncing with the board in seconds.
+(Default `60` seconds)
 * `verbose` {Boolean} - Print out useful debugging events

 **Note, we have added support for either all lowercase OR camel case for the options, use whichever style you prefer.**